myung-group/Data_active_BCM/Data/MLMD_LGPS/README.md

 * <ins>required</ins>: `POSCAR_LPGS`, `run.sh`, `train-from-tape.py`, `calc_vasp.py`
 * <ins>optional</ins>: `mpi.sh`

 The file `mpi.sh` contains job script information what we used.
-If you are performing calculations under parallel computing, change it appropriately to your environment.
+If you perform calculations under parallel computing, change it appropriately to your environment.

 Also, adjust how much CPU to allocate in the settings of the two files below.